Sharp error bounds for approximate eigenvalues and singular values from subspace methods: Introduction

 The simplest and most general (i.e. making no use of the perturbation structure) symmetric eigenvalue or singular value perturbation bound is provided by Weyl’s theorem \cite[Cor.7.3.5]{Horn2012}\cite[Cor.I.4.31]{Stewart1998}, which states that

 in the symmetric case, and in the general case

 However this only gives a linear bound (with respect to the residual $\|E_i\|_2$) although usually in practice the accuracy of $\theta_i$ is much higher.
+An extensive line of work such as \cite{RQbounds} and the references therein offer improved linear bounds.
 Other authors \cite{LiLi,lazzarino,Nakatsukasa2012} have derived quadratic bounds that depend on the spectral norm of the error blocks from the perturbation matrix.
 Improving the bound from Mathias~\cite{Mathias1998}, C.-K. Li and R.-C. Li \cite{LiLi} derive an error bound for the case where the perturbation matrix is as in \Cref{eq:RRstruct,eq:RR_svd_structure}.
-For symmetric matrices, using the same gap $\eta_i=\min_j|\theta_i-\lambda_j(A_2)|$ (or $\eta_i=\min_j|\theta_i-\sigma_j(A_2)|$ resp.) as above, they prove the bound:
+For symmetric matrices, using again $\mbox{Gap}_i=\min_j|\theta_i-\lambda_j(A_2)|$ as above, they prove the bound:

 and similarly, for singular values of general matrices: